heremaps/naksha/here-naksha-lib-jbon/JBON.md

 The lower 4-bit hold the biased (signed) value.
 The value is stored minus 8, so `0..15` represents `-8..7`.

 ### (3) reference
 The full reference encoding.
 All indices being bigger than 15 are encoded as full references with a bias of 16, so that a value of 0 means index 16.
 Note that null-references are an exception, as they do not have any value.
-The value is used as a bit-field with the syntax `0gvv`:
+The value is used as a bit-field with the syntax `bgvv`:

+If the `b`-bit is zero, then this is a reference into a global or local dictionary.
+The lower 3-bits are: `0gvv`

 - `g`: If this bit is set, refers to the global dictionary, otherwise to the local dictionary.
 - `vv`: Signals the size of the reference:
   - `00b`: null-reference
-  - `01b`: 8-bit index (+1 byte)
+  - `01b`: 8-bit unsigned index (+1 byte)
-  - `10b`: 16-bit index (+2 byte)
+  - `10b`: 16-bit unsigned index (+2 byte)
-  - `11b`: 32-bit index (+4 byte)
+  - `11b`: 32-bit unsigned index (+4 byte)

+If the `b`-bit is set, then this is a **back-reference**.
+The index is turned into a relative or absolute offset: `1avv`

+- `a`: If this bit is set, the offset is unsigned and absolute.
+Otherwise, the offset is relative and signed.
+- `vv`: Signals the size of the reference:
+  - `00b`: null-reference
+  - `01b`: 8-bit unsigned/signed offset (+1 byte)
+  - `10b`: 16-bit unsigned/signed offset (+2 byte)
+  - `11b`: 32-bit signed offset (+4 byte)

 **Note**: References must not refer to references!